 CONSUMER FINANCIAL PROTECTION BUREAU, et al.,)))

 Plaintiffs,))

-V.) Civil Action No. 13-02025 (RMC)
+v.)
+Civil Action No. 13-02025 (RMC)

 OCWEN FINANCIAL CORPORATION, and OCWEN LOAN SERVICING, LLC,)))

 Defendants.))

-MONITOR'S REPORT REGARDING COMPLIANCE BY DEFENDANTS OCWEN FINANCIAL CORPORATION AND OCWEN LOAN SERVICING, LLC FOR THE REPORTING PERIODS ENDED SEPTEMBER 30, 2015 AND DECEMBER 31, 2015
+MONITOR'S REPORT REGARDING COMPLIANCE BY DEFENDANTS OCWEN FINANCIAL CORPORATION AND OCWEN LOAN SERVICING, LLC FOR THE REPORTING PERIODS ENDED SEPTEMBER 30, 2014 AND DECEMBER 31, 2014

-The undersigned, Joseph A. Smith, Jr., in my capacity as the Monitor under the Consent Judgment (Case: 1:13-cv-02025-RMC; Document 12) filed in the above-captioned matter on February 26, 2014 (Judgment), respectfully files this Report regarding compliance by Ocwen Financial Corporation and Ocwen Loan Servicing, LLC with the terms of the Judgment, as set forth in Exhibits A and D thereto.
-This Report is filed pursuant to Paragraph D.3 of Exhibit D to the Judgment.
-This Report is the third report filed under the Judgment.
+The undersigned, Joseph A. Smith, Jr., in my capacity as the Monitor under the Consent Judgment (Case: 1:13-cv-02025-RMC; Document 12) filed in the above-captioned matter on February 26, 2014 (Judgment), respectfully files this Report regarding compliance by Ocwen Financial Corporation and Ocwen Loan Servicing, LLC (Servicer) with the terms of the Judgment, as set forth in Exhibits A and D thereto.
+This Report is filed under and pursuant to Paragraph D.3 of Exhibit D to the Judgment.
+This Report is the first report filed under the Judgment.
+Previous reports were filed with respect to Servicer in connection with the consent judgment entered against Residential Capital, LLC, GMAC Mortgage, LLC and Ally Financial, Inc. (ResCap Parties) in Case 1:12-cv-00361-RMC; Document 13.
+The previous reports pertained solely to Servicer's mortgage loan servicing with respect to a portfolio of loans referred to in those reports as the ResCap Portfolio.
+This Report pertains to Servicer's mortgage loan servicing with respect to Servicer's entire portfolio, which includes both the ResCap Portfolio and the other loans serviced by Servicer in its portfolio of mortgage loans.